🧬

 Common inquiries about the breed

-Is the Polish Hound a good apartment dog?
+Is the Polish Hound suitable for apartment living?

-Generally, they are very social and get along well with other dogs and pets if properly socialized from a young age.
+Generally, they are social and get along well with other dogs, provided they are properly socialized from a young age.

 View Official FCI Standard